Darkkin/gsc/sites/all/modules/ip_geoloc/README.txt

 configuration page, .../admin/config/system/ip_geoloc.
 If you intend to use IPGV&M's built-in interface to Google Maps, untick all "Data collection option" boxes.
-If you intend to use IPGV&M with the OpenLayers module and also wish to show and center on the visitor's HTML-5 retrieved location, then you do need to tick the first "Data collection option" and select applicable roles below it.
+If you intend to use IPGV&M with the OpenLayers or Leaflet modules and also wish to show and center on the visitor's HTML-5 retrieved location, then you DO need to tick the first "Data collection option" and select applicable roles below it.

 You are now ready to map your View of Location, Geofield, Geolocation Field or GetLocations data and optionally center that map on the visitor's location.
 Visit the IPGV&M configuration page to specify an alternative marker set.
 When using Leaflet you can superimpose Font Awesome font characters on top of your markers.
+See below for instructions on how to download the Font Awesome library.

+The "Views PHP" module is required for the included /visitor-log View.
+The core module Statistics must be enabled also when you wish to collect visitor data.
+It is not required for maps in general.
+The "Session Cache API" and "High-performance Javascript callback handler" modules are optional, but recommended.

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want